What is Fat Tolerance Test

 The LIPOTEST-meal is the standard meal for the Fat Tolerance Test.

-It is recognized-authorized by the EOF and it is INTERNATIONALLY patented in its commercial form by the company D.GENOMERES Medical Research.
+It is recognized-authorized by the EOF and it is under patent filling in its commercial form by the company D.GENOMERES Medical Research.

 It is the only meal worldwide used to perform the Fat Tolerance Test.